mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-connection.md

 ### ProtoLevel GetPeerVersion()

-Gets the protocol version of the connected peer.
+Gets the protocol level of the peer.

 ```cs
 ProtoLevel GetPeerVersion()